dymmond/esmerald/docs/middleware/middleware.md

 ### Other middlewares

-You can build your own middlewares as explained above but also reuse middlewares directly for Starlette if you wish.
+You can build your own middlewares as explained above but also reuse middlewares directly for Lilya if you wish.
 The middlewares are 100% compatible.

-Although some of the middlewares might mention Starlette or other ASGI framework, they are 100% compatible with Esmerald as well.
+Although some of the middlewares might mention Lilya or other ASGI framework, they are 100% compatible with Esmerald as well.

 #### <a href="https://github.com/abersheeran/asgi-ratelimit">RateLimitMiddleware</a>